ag10717/spark-release-check/README.md

 Now that Build, Test, and Release are separated from the deployments we can choose what versions of the packaged code we want to deploy to where.

-Lets take a look at this examples Build and Release processes.
+Lets take a look at these example Build and Release processes.

 > NOTE: This uses an arbitrary method to increment the tag number for this example, but any versioning scheme would ultimately work.